Rays vs. Twins Player Props Betting Odds

 Diaz Stats

-- Diaz has picked up at least one hit in four games in a row.
-In his last five games he is hitting .292 with two doubles, a walk and four RBI.
+- Diaz heads into this game looking to extend his five-game hit streak.
+In his last five games he is hitting .364 with two doubles, two walks and four RBI.

 Diaz Recent Games